-Earnings per share (EPS) of \$2.95 in 2018 were up 45% year over year, while adjusted EPS of \$3.34 was up 39% year over year.
-We generated a Return on Equity (ROE) of 9.4% in 2018, up 251 basis points year over year, and a Core Return on Tangible Common Equity (Core ROTCE) of 12.3%, up 256 basis points year over year.
-Total deposits increased in a highly competitive market by \$12.9 billion for the year, including \$4.5 billion of retail deposit growth in the fourth quarter, our highest quarterly growth ever.
+Earnings per share (EPS) of \$4.34 in 2019 were up 47% year over year, while Adjusted EPS of \$3.72 increased 12% year over year.
+We generated a Return on Equity (ROE) of 12.4% in 2019 and a Core Return on Tangible Common Equity (Core ROTCE) of 12.0%.
+Total deposits increased by \$14.6 billion for the year to \$120.8 billion, which was supported by the addition of 322 thousand retail deposit customers for a total of 1.97 million retail deposit customers at year-end.

-We successfully returned approximately \$1.2 billion of capital to stockholders in 2018 through dividends and share repurchases.
-Since the inception of our share-repurchase program in the third quarter of 2016, we have bought back over \$2.0 billion in common stock, reducing total shares outstanding by more than 16%.
+We successfully returned approximately \$1.3 billion of capital to stockholders in 2019 through dividends and share repurchases.
+Since the inception of our share-repurchase program in the third quarter of 2016, we have repurchased 121 million shares, and outstanding share count has declined by 22.6%.

-Our auto business leveraged its strong dealer relationships and leading market position to expand risk-adjusted returns on over \$35 billion of consumer auto originations in 2018.
-The retail auto net charge-off rate declined 15 basis points to 1.33%.
+Our auto-finance business leveraged its strong dealer relationships and leading market position to expand risk-adjusted returns on \$36.3 billion of consumer auto originations in 2019, which were sourced from a record 12.6 million decisioned applications.
+Retail auto portfolio yield expanded by 46 basis points year over year to 6.6%, while the retail auto net charge-off rate declined 4 basis points to 1.29%.